Neanderthals’ Extinction: International Trade Analysis

 Neanderthals have a bigger brain compared to Homo Sapiens.

-Spreading the Obsidian (Volcanic glass) as a ‘bad material’ via International Trade - Neanderthals’ International Trade led to the spread of a ‘bad raw material’ that may create bad health implications in the long run.
-Neanderthals put efforts in obtaining Obsidian tools that were used for many tasks including for cutting food.
-However, Obsidian blades are prohibited to use on humans by the US Food and Drug Administration (FDA) due to the negative implications of the volcanic glass on human health.
-Hence, likely that the volcanic glass enters the Neanderthals’ food, which may lead to long-term negative health implications to the whole Neanderthals’ population.
-Besides, holding for many hours volcanic glass in hands may even lead to injuries in hands during working with the Obsidian tools, which may also create long-term negative health implications.
-Given that, if the whole Neanderthals’ population used for many generations the Obsidian tools, then likely that it’s led to negative impacts on the health of the entire Neanderthals’ population and even on fertility.
+Option II.
+Spreading the Obsidian (Volcanic glass) as a ‘bad material’ via International Trade.
+It is also possible that the Neanderthals’ International Trade led to the spread of a ‘bad raw material’ that may create bad health implications in the long run.
+Neanderthals put efforts into obtaining Obsidian tools that were used for many tasks, including for cutting food.
+However, Obsidian blades are prohibited for use on humans by the US Food and Drug Administration (FDA) due to the negative implications of the volcanic glass on human health.
+Hence, it is likely that the volcanic glass enters the Neanderthals’ food, which may lead to long-term negative health implications for the whole Neanderthal population.
+Besides, holding volcanic glass in hands for many hours may even lead to injuries in hands during working with the Obsidian tools, which may also create long-term negative health implications.
+Given that, if the whole Neanderthal population used the obsidian tools for many generations, then it’s likely that it’s led to negative impacts on the health of the entire Neanderthal population and even on fertility.

-Summary: Unclear if the Obsidian led to health problems among Neanderthals, and even if YES, then it may not lead to their extinction, yet it may be worth to investigate this alternative explanation.
-Hence, the mystery of Neanderthals’ extinction may stay with us forever, yet the international trade explanation highlights the risk of globalization in terms of spreading problems via global networking.
-Thereby, globalization has ample advantages yet it has the risk for spreading negative problems.
+Summary: It is unclear if the Obsidian leads to health problems among Neanderthals, and even if Yes, then it is unclear if it leads to their extinction, yet it may be worth investigating this alternative explanation.
+Hence, the mystery of Neanderthals’ extinction may stay with us forever, yet the international trade explanation highlights the risk of globalisation in terms of spreading problems via global networking.
+Thereby, globalisation has ample advantages, yet it has the risk of spreading negative problems.
 No clear solutions.

 Discussion on this Topic in the Research Literature